kloverkennedy/OpenCentauri/docs/mods/light_mods.md

 ## Installation

-### 1. Locate the LED pads on the front edge of the toolhead PCB.
+### 1. Locate the LED pads on the front edge of the toolhead PCB
 ![PCB LED pads](assets/PCB_LED.jpg)

 ### 2. Solder the white 5730 LED onto the existing footprint